jmpolinski/Jonah-Crab-Genome/README.md

 ## Sample information

 ## Library prep and sequencing
 DNA extraction, library prep, and sequencing were performed by Dovetail Genomics, funded by a Revive & Restore Wild Genomes grant.
-Three long-read libraries were generated - one HiFi and two CLR, due to difficulties generating additional HiFi libraries.
+Three PacBio CLR libraries were generated.
+Libraries were CLR, rather than HiFi, due to difficulties generating additional HiFi libraries.
 Dovetail Genomics also generated Omni-C data for scaffolding.

 ## Genome assembly